laravel-enso/tables/README.md

 Each configuration object may have the following attributes:
 - `label`, required, string, the column name used in the table header.
 This will be translated if a translation function is available.
-- `data`, required, string, the table + column that data gets pulled from, in the query.
+- `data`, required, string, the table + column wherefrom data gets pulled, in the query.
 For example 'users.email'
 - `name`, required, string, the alias for that column's data, given in the select query
 - `enum`, optional, string, the class name of the enumeration used to transform/map the values of that column/attribute.
 For example, you may use this mechanism to show labels instead of integer values, for an attribute that holds